learodrigo/doodle-classifier/README.md

 # doodle-classifier

-In order to make this project run, you have to serve a local server https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server
+In order to make this project run, you have to serve a local server.
+eg:
+`run "python3 -m http.server`

+https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server

 ## References